 As of 2016, Washington-based OfferUp had already surpassed eBay’s early-days’ sales volume and, along with Letgo, was dubbed a potential “Craigslist killer.”
 New York-based Letgo came nipping at its heels by landing a $175 million investment.
 5Miles was started by an SMU grad and has been gaining traction in cities all over the country.
-More and more customers are discovering or rediscovering their local pawnbrokers because of channels like these.
+More and more customers are discovering or rediscovering their local resale stores because of channels like these.

 Brush Up On Your Photography Skills

 The key difference between these three channels and Craigslist is that they are image-based and not text-based.
 What sets your listing apart is not an attention-grabbing headline but an eye-catching photo.